MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 - **OpenPlaybackSpeedMenu** - Confirms if the user has opened the playback speed menu.
 - **PlayerAction** - Custom action provided by the host app.

-### OnePlayer Playback Events
+### OnePlayer playback events
-- **PlayerHeartbeat** - This is recurring event sent to log the current status of player and playback
+- **PlayerHeartbeat** - This is a recurring event that sends the current status of the player and playback to a log.

 ### a) Properties sent with all OnePlayer events
 ##### a.1 Standard Properties